 4) The patent notes in closing that electricity could also be generated from other sources to power data centers, such as sea-based wind generator farms and power from river currents.

 5) A patent application form 2008, under the Exaflop LLC name, describes a way of cooling data centers using warm water cooling.
 Exaflop is headquartered at the same address as Google and has filed many patent applications involving data centers.
 This patent filing anticipates the possibility of data centers in modular containers aboard ships:

 Alternatively, cooling water may be obtained out of the body of water in which the boats sit, such as when free cooling using deep lake cooling.
 Besides, generators on the boat or other power plants on the boats may generate electricity for the data centers.
 A boat may be anchored offshore in such situations and may attach to an offshore data connection, such as an optical fiber connection.

 In this manner, computing power may be easily projected geographically on short notice and may be alternatively used at sea and on land as the need arises.
-For example, where a large event is expected to occur, or a large number of computer users is expected to congregate, near a port, such a data center may be supplied at the port.
+For example, where a large event is expected to occur, or many computer users are expected to congregate near a port, such a data center may be supplied at the port.

 Will Google create a water-based data center that might operate on sea or a lake, generating their electricity and cooling their operations with the waves they float upon?
 It’s looking like a possibility.